 CURRICULUM VITAE

 [This is where your CV goes.
 You may place a Vita here instead, and change the heading.
 If you do a Vita, it should be a third-person narrative; change the paragraph spacing to double.]

+[This section is required of ALL students]